 Plus, you can wash it all down with a cold beer, soda or other beverages.

-In addition to Meixner festival visitors will be able to experience traditional music and dance with the Sugar Creek Kolo Kids, Ethnic Dance Troupe Tamburitzans, village musicians and more!
+Traveling from Texas to headline this year's Slavic Festival will be Brave Combo, a Grammy award-winning polka rock band.
+In addition to Brave Combo, festival visitors will be able to experience traditional music and dance with the Sugar Creek Kolo Kids, Ethnic Dance Troupe Tamburitzans, village musicians and more!

 See, touch and take home a piece of history at the Sugar Creek Slavic Festival.
 From our museum display of artifacts to hand-painted Ukrainian eggs, Baltic amber, and imported crystal you’ll discover the beauty and wonder of the Slavic culture.
 Plus, you can connect with groups and organizations that share your heritage to learn more about your roots.
 To learn more about showing your ethnic arts at the Sugar Creek Slavic Festival, click here to contact us.